 - Knock the flower out of its pot, spread its roots slightly, and place it in the hole.

 - Add more potting mix to bring the level up to 2 inches below the container top.

 - Water gently, press the mix to reduce air pockets, add more mix if necessary, than water again.

 - Feed container plants at least twice a month with liquid fertilizer, following the instructions on the label.

 - Keep the planting medium moist.
 The container plant is totally at your mercy for water.

 - As winter approaches in cold climates, you’ll need to store the container flowers inside.

-See our individual flower pages for "how to" advice on growing and caring for the most common garden flowers.
+See our library of Growing Guides for more information on growing and caring for the most common garden flowers.